 address: 3 Chome-8-1 Toranomon, Minato City, Tokyo 105-0001

 Other Katana Shop Options

-While travelers can find any number of shops that claim to sell Japanese katanas, it’s best to be careful and critical.
-With the popularity of the weapon growing worldwide, there are many cheap replicas made to look flashy that catch the eye of less savvy travelers.
+While travelers can find any number of shops that claim to sell real Japanese katanas, it’s best to be careful and critical.
+With the popularity of the weapon growing worldwide, there are many cheap replicas made to look flashy and catch the eye of less savvy travelers.
 If the product is cheap, it is likely nothing more than a toy.
 That said, if you’re looking for something affordable and fun to play around with, a toy may be all you need.

 Johanna Collier is an American writer based in Tokyo.
 In addition to writing for Japan-based travel and gaming industries, she is active in the Japanese entertainment industry, regularly training in action, stunts, dance, and other performance arts.
 She is also an avid and adventurous foodie and culture lover and is always on the lookout for a new adventure.

 This article was written by an outside writer, and WAttention is not responsible for any damage caused by the information on this page.
 Please be aware that the accuracy of the information posted in this article is not guarantied, and the content may be changed without notice.